snystrom/cmdfun/README.md

 misspelled function arguments.

-Here, the user has accidentally used the argument `delte` instead of `delete`. `cmdr` tries to be helpful and identify the misspelling for the user.
+Here, the user has accidentally used the argument `delte` instead of `delete`. `cmdfun` tries to be helpful and identify the misspelling for the user.

 ``` r